Narrow optical transitions in erbium-implanted silicon waveguides: Introduction

-In recent experiments, erbium has been integrated into nanophotonic silicon waveguides with inhomogeneous broadening of $\sim 1\,\si{\giga\hertz}$ and a homogeneous linewidth $\lesssim 0.1\,\si{\giga\hertz}$ \cite{weiss_erbium_2021}.
-Here, we show that by optimizing the implantation conditions and by using high-purity silicon-on-insulator samples, grown by chemical vapor deposition (CVD), we can achieve erbium integration in new sites that exhibit strongly improved properties.
-In particular, we observe the fastest optical transitions of erbium dopants in any known host material, and exceptionally large crystal-field splittings, which leads to low Orbach decoherence and thus enables narrow homogeneous linewidths $<20\,\si{\kilo\hertz}$ up to a temperature of $8\,\si{\kelvin}$, which is conveniently accessible with dry $^4\text{He}$ cryocoolers.
+However, quantum applications favor dopant integration at a single, well-defined, and reproducible site with a high yield.
+In this work, we achieve this by starting from silicon layers with a low concentration of impurities, and avoiding annealing at temperatures exceeding $\SI{800}{\kelvin}$.
+In several samples of different type, this allows us to integrate erbium at the same, previously unobserved sites that exhibit very favorable properties.
+In particular, we observe the fastest optical transitions of erbium dopants in any known host material, and exceptionally large crystal-field splittings, which leads to low Orbach decoherence and thus enables narrow homogeneous linewidths $<10\,\si{\kilo\hertz}$ up to a temperature of $8\,\si{\kelvin}$, which is conveniently accessible with dry $^4\text{He}$ cryocoolers.
 These improvements pave the way for using erbium-implanted silicon for quantum applications.

-To achieve narrow optical transitions, one has to ensure that the silicon host material is single-crystalline and has a low concentration of defects and impurities.
-In this context, standard silicon-on-insulator (SOI) wafer fabrication, e.g. via the smart-cut technique, involves detrimental techniques such as ion implantation and chemo-mechanical polishing \cite{vivien_handbook_2013}.
-We therefore implemented an alternative approach to obtain high-purity crystalline layers.
-The procedure starts with a commercial SOI wafer that is thinned down to $\sim{0.05\,\si{\micro\meter}}$ before a $\sim{0.14\,\si{\micro\meter}}$ thick epitaxial layer of pure silicon with natural isotope abundance is grown by CVD.
-Subsequently, erbium is implanted with a total dose of $2.9\cdot10^{12}\,\si{\centi\meter}^{-2}$ in two steps with energies of $0.1\,\text{MeV}$ and $0.35\,\text{MeV}$.
-Thus, we expect an approximately homogeneous dopant concentration of $10^{17}\,\si{cm}^{-3}$, comparable to that in \cite{weiss_erbium_2021}, in the center region of the waveguide.

-In contrast to previous works \cite{gad_loss_2003, vinh_photonic_2009, yin_optical_2013, weiss_erbium_2021}, no post-implantation thermal treatment is applied.
-Instead, the doping process is performed at a temperature of $\sim 800\,\si{\kelvin}$, hot enough to directly repair the implantation damage but cold enough to largely prevent erbium segregation \cite{vinh_photonic_2009}.
-The wafers are then diced and $0.7\,\si{\micro\meter}$ wide rectangular waveguides are fabricated by electron-beam lithography and reactive ion etching in fluorine chemistry.
-A cross section of the device is shown in Fig. \ref{fig:CrystalFieldLevels}a (inset).
-Similar to previous work \cite{gad_loss_2003}, we find a slightly increased but still moderate loss of $(5.7 \pm 1.2)\,\text{dB/cm}$ in erbium-implanted as compared to $(3.5 \pm 1.2)\,\text{dB/cm}$ in undoped waveguides.
-Further details about the sample fabrication and characterization are provided in the supporting material.